Frequently Asked Questions

 We hope you find the answers to your questions here, however, if you need further information or have a question that has not been answered below, then please give us a call or drop us an email by clicking the link below and we will get back to you as soon as possible.

-Flexi-Schooling is a unique provision agreed by DFE who accept that pupils may be allowed to access specialist off-site tutoring on a part-time basis whilst still keeping their place at their mainstream school.
+Yes, DFE accept that pupils may be allowed to access specialist off-site tutoring on a part-time basis whilst still keeping their place at their mainstream school.
 Schools do have the authority to arrange for pupils to undertake part of their education outside the school premises in accordance with regulation 6(4)(a) of The Education (Pupil Registration) (England) Regulations 2006.
 The session absent from school can be marked in the register as ‘Code B – Educated Offsite’ meaning the School’s OFSTED ratings remain unaffected and full pupil funding is still received.
 At FSD we are very happy to liaise with schools to ensure they are totally satisfied with our package of safeguarding measure we have in place.

 Do I need the agreement from my child's school to send my child to FSD?

 Yes, in order for your child to attend FSD you will need to gain agreement between yourself and your child's Head Teacher and therefore it is essential that you have a discussion with your child's school to gain agreement for your child to attend FSD.
 We are happy to advise you on this further and are very happy to liaise with schools further to ensure partnership working can be agreed to ultimately ensure your child can access this provision whilst remaining on the register at their school.

 What days and times is Flexi-SchoolDyslexia open?